brettneese/rasbpi-remote/README.md

 # Requirements

-- Python 2
+- Python 2.7
 - WireShark
 - The forked version of PyShark in the repo (haven't had a chance to post fixes back to PyShark)

+# Design Philosophy

+airplay-listener, dash-listener, and remote-web are seperate modules even though they share a repo, and should be thought of as interfaces around the core module, lirc-playback, which is fundamentally an SDK/API around the appopriate LIRC commands being run on the shell.

+Thereotically there could be more interfaces and more listeners that triger actions but it's better to build them seperately vs cramming everything into one giant module.

+# Installation Instructions
+sudo pip install
+move config.py from /dist/ to airplay-listener move init scripts to init.d (or however you prefer to run things on startup)

 # N.B.

 I know this is horribly built.
 Working on removing the dependencies on sudoing all over everywhere and on using os.system.
-Currently needs to be run as sudo, so tread lightly.
+Some parts currently need to be run as sudo, so tread lightly.

 Good documentation on the AirPlay protocol can be found: